Scattered Order

-Scattered Order are an Australian post punk band, which started as an experimental rock trio.
+Scattered Order are an Australian post-punk band, which started as an experimental rock trio.
 They were formed in 1979 by founding mainstay Mitch Jones on vocals, guitar and bass guitar and Michael Tee on guitar and synths.
 Their line up changed often through the 1980s and 1990s.
 In late 1983 Drusilla Johnson joined on synthesiser and vocals – Johnson and Jones later married.
 The band went on hiatus from 2000–2011, reforming with a line-up featuring Jones, Tee and Shane Fahey from Makers of the Dead Travel Fast.

 History

-Scattered Order were formed in 1979 in Sydney by Mitchell Law Ross-Jones (a.k.a.
-Mitch Jones) on vocals, guitar and bass guitar; Michael Tee on guitar and Simon Vidale on drums.
+Scattered Order were formed in Sydney in 1979 by Mitchell Law Ross-Jones (a.k.a.
+Mitch Jones) on vocals, guitar and bass; Michael Tee on guitar and Simon Vidale on drums.
 Jones worked as a live sound engineer for the Birthday Party and Pel Mel.
 Jones and Tee formed their own record label, M Squared.
-They were joined in Scattered Order by Patrick Gibson on guitar and synthesiser in January of the following year.
-According to Australian musicologist, Ian McFarlane, their "aim was to combine all manner of 'found sounds' and loose song structures with a perverse absurdist sense of humour (in the Snakefinger/Residents vein) and set them to a rock backing; in short, white noise with an amphetamine beat."
+Patrick Gibson joined on guitar and synthesiser in January 1980.
+According to musicologist Ian McFarlane, their "aim was to combine all manner of 'found sounds' and loose song structures with a perverse absurdist sense of humour (in the Snakefinger/Residents vein) and set them to a rock backing; in short, white noise with an amphetamine beat."

 The group's first recording, "Bent Up", appeared on a Various Artists album, Growing Pains (November 1980), for their own label.
 The band issued a four-track extended play, Screaming Tree (May 1981).
 They followed with another track, "I'm not Whole", for another Various Artists compilation, A Selection (November).
 In November 1982 they released their debut album, Prat Culture, which was recorded with the line up of Gibson, Jones and Tee joined by Michael Prowse on drums.
 McFarlane felt it was "abrasive"; while Tharunkas reviewer observed, "I'm forced to describe it as avant-guard [sic], which pisses me off because that means it's esoteric, inaccessible and generally annoying... [it] has its high spots; Side one is 45 rpm, side two 33 1/3 and there is even a lyric sheet.
 Music to do housework to."

 Gibson and Tee left the group late in 1982.
 A seven-track EP, I Feel so Relaxed with You (October 1983), was issued by the line up of Jones, Prowse and Shane Fahey on synthesiser and vocals (ex-the Makers of the Dead Travel Fast).
 It was recorded from March to May at M Squared Studio with Drusilla Johnson supplying cover artwork.
 McFarlane cited Mark Mordure's description the EP, "all open guts and withered emotions", who compared it to work by Public Image Ltd. Jon Casimir of The Canberra Times felt the group were, "Heavily influenced by European electronic music, particularly the likes of Can, their objective was to explore the possibilities of mixing 'white noise with a beat'."